 The College owns the whole of the ordinary share capital of ED Developments Limited, a company which is registered in England and Wales.
 Its principal historic activity was that of general construction.
 The College has taken advantage of the exemption within section 33 of FRS 102 not to disclose transactions with wholly owned group companies that are related parties.

-The College has one dormant subsidiary undertakings which is 100% owned by the College and is registered in England and Wales.
+The College has one other dormant subsidiary undertaking, St Edmund's College Cambridge, which is 100% owned by the College and is registered in England and Wales.